 Do we need to take a new look at an old way of life?
 Traditional Chinese medicine has been around for thousands of years.
 It is often met with skepticism by Western medicine or the new medicine that has been around in a traditional sense since the last century.
 Health care skeptics view what is referred to as alternative medicine as a fraud, not based in science.
 Why is it then that Eastern medicine traditions have been around for thousands of years?
 They must be doing something right or people would not still be using them today.

 Critics claim that many Chinese therapies (such as meditation or acupuncture) are the result of the placebo effect, but little by little, new findings from both Western and Eastern sources are proving them wrong.
 Hippocrates, the father of medicine stated thousands of years ago to “first do no harm”.
 Is the Western medicine model today doing more harm than good?
 Many would feel this is the case.
-Western medicine is by far superior in an acute life threatening situation, but is failing in the area of disease prevention and chronic disease management.
+Western medicine is by far superior in an acute life threatening situation, but is failing in the

 Western Medicine is built on a disease care rather than a health care model.
 Insurance companies recognize and reimburse for testing and expensive pharmaceutical drugs.
 This is a lose-lose situation not only for a stable economy, but also humanity.
 Is it not time to be open and adaptive to the benefits that Eastern medicine can provide?
 If current health care providers were not so quick to judge and dismiss the benefits of Eastern medicine, would we see better health outcomes?
 According to the Common Wealth fund, the United States is the most expensive health care system in the world and ranks last among the top 11 developed countries.

 It is not completely Western medical professionals’ fault.
 They are trained to treat symptoms, use drugs, and order tests.
 Why is this?
 For several reasons, such as: that is what the standard of care dictates, what is recognized to be paid for services, patient demands, and risk of being sued.
-It is a fear based system on a hamster wheel entrenched in corporate influence on many levels and throughout many industries.
-It is time to take a stand whether you work as a health care professional or you are a consumer of health care services.
+It is a fear based system on a hamster wheel entrenched in corporate influence on

 Traditional Eastern Medicine